Assistance programs Peoria County.

 Another clinic in Peoria is the Heartland Community Health Clinic.
 The facility is a Federal Government Qualified Health Care Clinic, and doctors, nurses, and other volunteers provide access to high-quality, low cost and affordable comprehensive primary health care.
 The clinic focuses its services on the low income and the area's medically underserved population.
 Call (309) 680-7600 to make an appointment.

 Attorneys from Prairie State Legal Services, Inc. ((309) 674-983) provide free legal services (civil law cases) for low to moderate income families, individuals, and senior citizens in Illinois.
-They can provide information on Illinois free foreclosure assistance, or offer other legal aid.
+They can provide information on Illinois free foreclosure assistance, address housing discrimination, or offer other legal aid.
 For example, get help with evictions, utility service disconnections, and other free legal aid.
-Click here to learn more, or call them at (309) 674-9831.

 Foreclosure mediation - The county created a mediation program that will ensure that homeowners meet with their lender and a neutral third party before their home is foreclosed on.
 The local court system will send details on how the program works when someone is faced with a foreclosure.
 Most of the mediation sessions will be held by a HUD approved housing counselor, an attorney, or maybe even a former judge.
 The goal is to try to find a solution that satisfies the lender, and that also allows the borrower to keep their home.
 Read more Peoria County foreclosure mediation.

 If you are facing a crisis or short term hardship, call the Peoria Friendship House of Christian Service.
 They offer several different youth and adult programs.
 Access emergency services for bills and expenses.
 They also partner with the Dress for Success program, which offers free work attire.
-(309) 671-5200.
+Or look into warm clothes for low income families.
+Call The Christian Charity at (309) 671-5200.

 Tri-County (Peoria) Urban League – The following services are administered.
 Job finding and education, youth and family services as well as employment resources.
 317 S. MacArthur Highway, Peoria, Illinois 61605, phone number is (309) 673-7474.
 Click here for more on the Urban League.